Supports for children and parents during COVID-19

 Guidance and advice on supporting your child’s mental health and well-being is also available from the HSE’s Child and Adolescent Mental Health Services (CAMHS).

 UNICEF has also issued advice on how to protect your family’s mental health during COVID-19.

 The Irish Childhood Bereavement Network, in partnership with the Irish Hospice Foundation, has also developed specific resources to help parents support a grieving child or young person in these exceptional times.

 Barnardos, Ireland children's charity, also provide a children's bereavement service on 01 473 2110, 10am – 12pm, Monday to Thursday.

 Support services for parents

-Barnardos is providing telephone support for parents in response to the challenges posed by the Covid-19 pandemic.
-Freephone 1800 910 123 from 10am to 2pm Monday to Friday.
+Barnardos is providing telephone support for parents in response to the challenges posed by COVID-19 on 1800 910 123, 10am – 2pm, Monday to Friday.

 Parentline is a free, national, confidential helpline that offers parents support, information and guidance on all aspects of being a parent and any parenting issues.
-Telephone 1890 927 277, 10am to 9pm Monday to Thursday, and 10am to 4pm on Friday.
+Call 1890 927 277, 10am – 9pm, Monday to Thursday, and 10am – 4pm on Friday.